MicrosoftDocs/globalization/globalization/localization/localize-software.md

 ### Date and time

 Date and time formats vary by locale.
 For example, USA uses the month-day-year order for dates, while Germany uses day-month-year and Japan uses year-month-day.
-For more information, refer to Calendars, date, and time.
+For more information, refer to [Calendars, date, and time](../locale/calendars.md).

 ### Numbers and currencies

 Numbers can be treated differently in different locales.
 For example, the United States uses a period as a decimal separator, whereas France uses a comma.
 In the Netherlands, the currency symbol comes before the digits, while in Germany it appears after.
-For more information, refer to Numbers and Currency formats.
+For more information, refer to [Number formats](../locale/number-formatting.md) and [Currency formats](../locale/currency-formats.md).

 ### Address formats

 In the US, postal addresses have a standard format that includes the state abbreviation.
 In Japan, the postal code appears first, with the recipient’s name appearing last.
-For more information, refer to Postal address formats.
+For more information, refer to [Postal address formats](../locale/addresses.md).

 ## Cultural considerations